 Because the United States believes the solar energy scheme is abusive, one aspect of the relief requested is disgorgement of Defendants' gross receipts from the scheme.
-Therefore, another key issue and topic of discovery in this case is the extent of Defendants' gross receipts "from their sale of 'solar thermal lenses' and 'solar towers' and other related technologies" (ECF Doc. $35 \ \ 2(a)$.).
-The United States has been issuing routine, proportional discovery on these critical topics, including serving the subpoenas that are the subject of this motion.
+Therefore, another key issue and topic of discovery in this case is the extent of Defendants' gross receipts "from their sale of 'solar thermal lenses' and 'solar towers' and other related technologies" (ECF Doc. $35 \, \P \, 2(a)$.).
+The United States has been issuing routine, proportional discovery on these critical topics, including serving the subpoena that is the subject of this motion.

-B. The bank subpoenas seek documents relevant to the United States' claims in this case.
+B. The Wells Fargo subpoena seeks documents relevant to the United States' claims in this case.

-On June 13, 2016, the United States notified all Defendants that it intended to serve subpoenas to banks where any Defendant engaged in financial transactions or held accounts.
+On June 13, 2016, the United States notified all Defendants that it intended to serve subpoenas to banks where any Defendant engaged in financial transactions or held accounts, including Wells Fargo.
 (See Ex.
 A, a true and correct copy of emails dated June 13, 2016, from counsel for the United States to counsel for Defendants with such notice.)
-A true and correct copy of one of the subpoenas (with appropriate redactions pursuant to Fed.
+A true and correct copy of the Wells Fargo subpoena (with appropriate redactions pursuant to Fed.
 R. Civ.
-P. 5.2), to Bank of American Fork, is attached as Exhibit B. The subpoenas request three categories of documents, all directly relevant to the key issues of whether Defendants made false or fraudulent statements or gross valuation overstatements about material matters in furtherance of the solar energy scheme and the extent of Defendants' gross receipts from the scheme: copies of all documents and records for accounts held in the name of any Defendant in this case, plus two additional companies that the United States has reason to believe have information relevant to the cash flow of the solar energy scheme; copies of all documents and records for any account on which Gregory Shepard, Neldon
+P. 5.2) is attached as Exhibit B. The subpoena requests three categories of documents, all directly relevant to the key issues of whether Defendants made false or fraudulent statements or gross valuation overstatements about material matters in furtherance of the solar energy scheme, and the extent of Defendants' gross receipts from the scheme: copies of all documents and records for accounts held in the name of any Defendant in this case, plus two additional companies that the United States has reason to believe have information relevant to the cash flow of the solar energy scheme; copies of all documents and records for any account on which Gregory Shepard, Neldon

-Johnson, or Roger Freeborn is a signatory; and copies of documents for specific accounts known to the United States to be held in the name of any one specific Defendant.
+Johnson, or Roger Freeborn is a signatory; and copies of documents for specific accounts relevant to the solar energy scheme.
 (Ex.
-B \P II.)
-The only variation in the documents requested by the bank subpoenas is the last request in each.
+B ¶ II.)

-The subpoenas were dated to be served on June 20, 2016, and each required a response on July 22, 2016.
+The Wells Fargo subpoena was dated to be served on June 20, 2016, and required a response on July 22, 2016.
 (Ex.
-B.) The place of compliance for four of the seven subpoenas is the District of Utah.
-(Ex.
-A.) The remaining three subpoenas require compliance in Arizona, Ohio, and Indiana.
+B.) The subpoena requires compliance in Arizona.
 (Id.)
-Defendants filed their motion to quash on July 15, 2016, without seeking, much less holding, a meet-and-confer with counsel for the United States regarding any objections they had to the bank subpoenas.
-To date, at least three banks have produced documents.
+Defendants filed their motion to quash on July 21, 2016, without seeking, much less holding, a meet-and-confer with counsel for the United States regarding any objections they had to the Wells Fargo subpoena.

-Defendants' sole argument in favor of quashing the bank subpoenas is that they seek documents that would "disclos[e] a trade secret or other confidential research, development, or commercial information" belonging to Defendants, see Fed.
+Defendants' sole argument in favor of quashing the Wells Fargo subpoena is that it seeks documents that would "disclos[e] a trade secret or other confidential research, development, or commercial information" belonging to Defendants, see Fed.
 R. Civ.
-P. 45(d)(3)(B)(i), including "lenses," "confidential and commercial communications and actions undertaken by Defendants" (ECF Doc.
-65 at 3) and "costs and expenditures associated" with Defendants' purported technology (id. at 5).
-Even if this unsupported assertion were true, both 1) Defendants' bank records, generally, and 2) any potential "trade secrets" or confidential communications or action about their so-called solar technology that might be revealed in their bank records are at the very heart of key issues in this litigation: whether Defendants have made false or fraudulent statements or gross valuation overstatements while promoting the abusive tax scheme and the extent of Defendants' gross receipts from their scheme to be disgorged.
+P. 45(d)(3)(B)(i), including "confidential and commercial communications and actions undertaken by Defendants" (ECF Doc.
+70 at 3) and "costs and expenditures associated with the confidential, sensitive information" of Defendants' unspecified "trade secrets" (id. at 4).
+Even if this unsupported assertion were true, both 1) Defendants' bank records, generally, and 2) any potential "trade secrets" or confidential communications or action about their so-called trade secrets or business activities that might be revealed in their bank records are at the very heart of key issues in this litigation: whether Defendants have made false or fraudulent statements or gross valuation overstatements while promoting the abusive tax scheme and the extent of Defendants' gross receipts from their scheme to be disgorged.